chrisv42/CBO-coding-bingo-template/README.md

 # CBO-coding-bingo-template
 Welcome to the Codingo challenge!
+For a central hub for all the questions, check out this web page: https://cbo-challenge.netlify.app/

 All question submissions should be uploaded here: https://forms.gle/7RaG58TL4oUvuBAM8